Central Auckland > Public Hospital Services > Auckland District Health Board (ADHB) >

 For Clinicians:

-1. The orthopaedics department is now recieving the majority of their referrals through e-referrals.
+1. The orthopaedics department is now receiving the majority of their referrals through e-referrals.
 Please communicate through this medium as much as possible in order to streamline the triage and booking process.

 2. Keep in mind that most rejected referrals are due to a lack of information

-3. Please include current medications, tests, labs and x-rays with your referral if at all possible.
-This will expediate the process to have a patient seen and a decision made quickly about the best course of treatment
+3. Please include current medications, tests, labs, x-rays (within the last 2 months) and ultrasound reports, all relevant private specialist’s reports and ACC number with your referral.
+This will expedite the process to have a patient seen and a decision made quickly about the best course of treatment.

-4. Spinal patients will get sent a health questionnaire.
-Unfortunately, if this is not completed and returned then their referral will be suspended
+Unfortunately, if this is not completed and returned then their referral will be suspended.

 For Patients: